Flight Delay Compensation

-Am I eligible for compensation for a delayed flight?
+Am I entitled to compensation for a delayed flight?

 You are eligible for compensation when the flight delays for more than 3 hours.
 You must have departed from EU airport, or landed at an EU airport with EU-registered airline.
 And the reason shouldn’t be due to extraordinary circumstances.

-How far can I go back to claim for flight delays?
+How far back can I claim flight delay compensation?

 In the UK (England, Wales, and Northern Ireland), you can claim for flights’ delayed back up to 6 years.
 Whereas, in Scotland, you can go back up to 5 years.

 What to do if the flight gets delayed?